halimgambit/A.V.A.T.A.R-plugin-Horoscope/README.md

 ## Multi-room

-The `Blague` plugin is fully multi-room.
+The `Horoscope` plugin is fully multi-room.

 ## Multi-language

-The `Blague` plugin relies solely on the system's available languages.
+The `Horoscope` plugin relies solely on the system's available languages.

  <table style="border: none;">
   <tr>